-When you leave on June 19th, Father’s Day doesn’t end.
-I am your Dad every day of the year and if you want or need my advice, opinions or even a sounding board, I’m here for you every day of the year.
+When you leave on June 17th, Father’s Day doesn’t end.
+I am your dad every day of the year and if you want or need my advice, opinions or even a sounding board, I’m here for you always.
 I mean that.

 Someone once told me that Father’s Day is the most important day of the year.
 I think it was my father who said that (chuckle) and of course he was right!
 Whether it is or isn’t.
 I certainly hope that it will be a special day for all of you and the kind of day when you get the chance to feel connected to your kids or your dad in a way that will make it a really special event.

-What are you plans on June 19th to celebrate?
-Do you get overwhelmed with all the fuss, gifts and hoopla on Father’s Day?
+What are you plans on June 17th to celebrate?
+Do you get overwhelmed with all the fuss, gifts, and hoopla on Father’s Day?
 Or are you having that special day that you truly pine for?
 I’d love to hear about your plans and what Father’s Day means for you.